SaagarGodithi/saagargodithi.github.io/_posts/2019-07-03-Extrinsics.md

 ---
 layout: post
-title: Camera Calibration Sparknotes: Extrinsics
+title: Basic stuff about Extrinsics
 ---

  > Here is a useless guide to camera extrinsics.